What to know about the severe storms and flash flooding hitting parts of the US

 Water rescue teams and sandbags were being set up across the region in anticipation of flooding, and authorities warned people to take the threat of rising water seriously.

-“Especially when we have this much rain, it’s the decisions about when to get out, about what to drive through, when to go stay with someone else, that can be the difference between life and death,” Kentucky Gov. Andy Beshear said.
+“We need everyone to understand that all water poses risk right now and to take every precaution,” Kentucky Gov. Andy Beshear said.

-Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; Isabella O’Malley in Philadelphia; and Bruce Schreiner in Louisville, Kentucky, contributed.
+Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; and Bruce Schreiner in Shelbyville, Kentucky, contributed.